justcoded/coding-standards/docs/php/coding-style.md

 ```

 ### 2. Import statements
-Grouping imports SHOULD NOT be used as it's harder to maintain and can lead tto git conflicts.
+Grouping imports SHOULD NOT be used as it's harder to maintain and can lead to git conflicts.

 :white_check_mark: ***Good***
 ```php